Exclavia/tamagometer/README.md

 # Extra info

-I wrote a bit about the process in a blog post: https://resmer.co.za/ch/posts/tamagometer/
+I wrote a bit about the process of making this in a blog post: https://resmer.co.za/ch/posts/tamagometer/

 And there are [some slides from a talk at DCFurs 2025](extra/DCFurs-Slides.pdf)